lsst-dm/dmtn-308/index.rst

 Data Ingestion
 --------------

-The PPDB will ingest data from the APDB on a nightly basis and must make this data available for user querying within 24 hours.
+The PPDB will ingest data from the APDB on a nightly basis and must make this data available for user querying within 24 hours, as described in section 3.3 of the *Data Products Definition Document* :cite:`LSE-163`.
 The data ingestion is currently implemented as a long-running "daemon" process which writes Parquet files to disk from the APDB and then copies them over the network to a target PostgreSQL database using the `COPY` command.
-We will primarily consider whether a given platform can support the existing data ingestion tools, and, if not, what additional development effort would be required in order to implement the required functionality.
+Of primary consideration is whether a given platform can support the existing data ingestion tools, and, if not, what additional development effort would be required in order to implement the required functionality.
-The potential performance of data ingestion will be difficult to estimate if there is not an existing solution which can be tested and benchmarked, so this is not specifically considered in this document in terms of comparing the platforms.
+The potential performance of data ingestion is difficult to estimate if there is not an existing solution which can be tested and benchmarked, so this is not used as a point of comparison.

 Ecosystem and Community
 -----------------------